Introduction to Rebate Management

 What is Rebate Management?

-Rebate management involves various strategies to handle customer incentives effectively, not just giving discounts or cash-backs.
+Rebate management involves various strategies for effectively handling customer incentives, not just giving discounts or cash back.
 It encompasses a range of activities and processes designed to implement, track, and analyze rebate programs strategically.
 As businesses evolve and the marketplace becomes increasingly competitive, understanding and mastering rebate management becomes crucial.

 Defining the Rebate Management Process